tomash/spree_globalize/README.markdown

 	rake spree:extensions:product_translations:globalize_legacy_data

 it will copy the original data over to the new translation tables.
-Globalize 2 doesn't default to the original model table for the default locale like v1 used to do:
+Globalize 2 doesn't default to the original model table for the default locale like v1 used to.

 ## How to use: ##